 The UWCI will assign a project manager to oversee the implementation of the technical assistance.
 This project manager can be full-time and placed in the utility where the size of the utility and the scale of the technical assistance warrants this.

-5 This can be the same senior advisor as in the Early Engagement Phase or a different person.
+&lt;sup>4 This can be the same senior advisor as in the Inception Phase or a different person.

 The activities during Phase 1 will include the following: